heiner/heiner.github.com/_drafts/random-samples.md

-This is pretty short and $$O(k)$$ in time with essentially no extra space (assuming the slice at the end doesn't create a copy -- true if `L` is an object like a Numpy array but not true for plain Python lists).
+This is pretty short and $$O(k)$$ in time with essentially no extra space (assuming the slice at the end doesn't create a copy -- true if `L` is an object like a NumPy array but not true for plain Python lists).
 If `k` is not zero, the slice at the end can be written as `L[-k :]` but that fails precisely when `k == 0`.